Frost/Nixon (film)

-Frost/Nixon is a 2008 historical drama film based on the 2006 play of the same name by Peter Morgan, who also adapted the screenplay.
+Frost/Nixon is a 2008 historical drama film based on the 2006 play by Peter Morgan, who also adapted the screenplay.
 The film tells the story behind the Frost/Nixon interviews of 1977.
 The film was directed by Ron Howard.
 A co-production of the United States, the United Kingdom and France, the film was produced for Universal Pictures by Howard, Brian Grazer of Imagine Entertainment, and Tim Bevan and Eric Fellner of Working Title Films, and received five Oscar nominations, including Best Picture, Best Actor, and Best Director.

 The film reunites the original two stars from the West End and Broadway productions of the play: Michael Sheen as British television broadcaster David Frost and Frank Langella as former United States President Richard Nixon.

-It was released in the United States on December 5, 2008, and in the United Kingdom on January 23, 2009.
-Despite critical acclaim, the film underperformed at the box office.
+It premiered at the London Film Festival on October 15, 2008, and was released in the United States on December 5, 2008, and in the United Kingdom on January 23, 2009.
+Despite critical acclaim, the film underperformed at the box office, grossing $27 million on a budget of $25 million.

 Plot

-After the Watergate scandal of 1972 and his subsequent resignation in 1974, 400 million people worldwide watch on television as United States President Richard Nixon departs the White House aboard Marine One.
-Among those watching is British journalist David Frost, who is recording a talk show in Australia at the time, and who decides that day to interview Nixon.

-Nixon's literary agent, Irving Lazar, believes the interviews would be an opportunity for Nixon to salvage his reputation and profit financially.
-Lazar demands $500,000 and ultimately secures $600,000 after Frost accepts.
+After the Watergate scandal of 1972–74, 400 million people worldwide watch on television as former United States President Richard Nixon departs the White House aboard Marine One following his resignation.
+British talk show host David Frost watches from Australia and is inspired to pursue an interview with Nixon.
+Irving Lazar, Nixon's agent, believes the interviews would allow Nixon to salvage his reputation and profit financially.
+Nixon agrees to a deal with Frost.

-After persuading his friend and producer John Birt that the interviews could be a success, Frost travels with Birt to California to meet with Nixon.
-On board the plane, Frost flirts with a young woman named Caroline Cushing, and the pair begin a relationship as she tags along for the trip.

-Frost struggles to sell the interviews to American networks, and decides to finance the project with private money.
-He brokers his own deals with advertisers and local TV stations to syndicate the broadcast of the interviews.
-He and Birt hire two investigators — Bob Zelnick and James Reston Jr. — to help Frost prepare.
-Frost is unsure as to what he wants from the interviews; Reston encourages him to aim for a confession from Nixon.
+Frost persuades his friend and producer John Birt of the interviews' potential for success and they fly to California to meet Nixon.
+Frost flirts with Caroline Cushing on the flight, and a relationship develops.
+Unable to sell the interviews to American networks, Frost finances the project with private money, brokering deals with advertisers and local television stations to syndicate the interviews.
+Bob Zelnick and Jim Reston are hired to help Frost research and prepare.
+Reston presses Frost to prioritize getting a confession from Nixon about Watergate.

-Under scrutiny by Nixon's post-presidential chief of staff, Jack Brennan, Frost and Nixon embark on the first three recording sessions.
-Frost is restricted by an agreed-upon timeframe and, under pressure from his own team, attempts to ask tough questions.
-However, Nixon dominates the sessions regarding the Vietnam War and his achievements in foreign policy.
-Behind the scenes, Frost's editorial team is nervous about Frost's capacity as a journalist and angry that Nixon appears to be exonerating himself.
+Under scrutiny by Nixon's chief of staff, Jack Brennan, Frost and Nixon embark on the first three recording sessions.
+Frost is restricted by time limits, and allows Nixon to dominate the sessions regarding the Vietnam War and foreign policy.
+Frost's team questions his abilities, angry that Nixon has been permitted to rehabilitate his tarnished image.
+Frost is distracted by poor sponsorship and the cancellation of his talk show in London.